loubnabnl/santacoder-finetuning/README.md

 3. The following examples show how you can launch fine-tuning for The Stack dataset.
 Here we will run the script on the *Ruby* subset of the dataset for demonstration purposes.
 Note that:
 - Gradient Checkpointing is enabled by default and the caching mechanism is disabled to save memory.
 If you want to disable them call `no_gradient_checkpointing` argument.
 Note that mixed precision is disabled with the `no_fp16` flag due to some issues we noticed when using it, you can enable it by removing that argument.
-However, a better choice would be to use bf16 mixed percision which is enabled with the `bf16` flag as it is a more stable form of mixed precision training.
+However, a better choice would be to use bf16 mixed precision, if it's supported on your hardware (e.g A100), it's enabled with the `bf16` flag and can be more stable in training.
 - If the model still doesn't fit in your memory use `batch_size` 1 and reduce `seq_length` to 1024 for example.
 - If you want to use [streaming](https://huggingface.co/docs/datasets/stream) and avoid downloading the entire dataset, add the flag `streaming`.